Congratulations on your engagement!

 - Setting up the church and then cleaning up after the wedding.

 The $400 fee is required within 30 days after you reserve the church.
 Your payment will be acknowledged, and this will confirm that your date and time have been set in the church calendar.

-It is also customary to offer a financial gift to the presiding priest or deacon on the day of your wedding.
+It is also customary to offer a gift to the presiding priest or deacon on the day of your wedding.
 If the gift is monetary, the range is usually $150 to $250.
 This check would be made payable to your priest.

 VI.
 Important Information

 The official witnesses (Best Man and Maid/Matron of Honor) may be Catholic or non-Catholic and must be at least 14 years of age.